nilearn/nilearn/doc/building_blocks/manipulating_mr_images.rst

 Extracting connected components
 -------------------------------

-Scipy function :func:`scipy.ndimage.label` identifies connected components in our final mask.
+Scipy function :func:`scipy.ndimage.label` identifies connected components in our final mask: it assigns a separate integer label to each one of them.

 .. literalinclude:: ../../plot_roi_extraction.py
     :start-after: # Identification of connected components